 A few weeks back, I shared this super simple twist on my pumpkin chocolate chip muffins.
 I figured out a really easy way to amp up the maple flavor of that recipe by simply tossing chopped pecans in a teensy bit of maple syrup and piling those suckers on top of the muffins.
 The result?
 Deliciously glazed pecans shining like jewels atop that muffin crown.
 So.
 GOOD.

 As such, I got to thinking: why not maple pecan-glaze-ify those tasty paleo brownies everyone’s always talking about?
 I mean, who doesn’t want to glaze-ify something?
 If I could, I would glaze ALL the things!
-My t-shirt, these muffins, my snow boots, these cookies, Erik… what else?
+My t-shirt, these moist chocolate pumpkin muffins, my snow boots, these vegan double chocolate chip chewy oatmeal cookies, Erik… what else?
 Definitely these Maple Glazed Donut Muffins.
 Yep, double glaze. 😉

 As you can see, enjoying these decadent super fudgy paleo maple pecan brownies has gotten me slightly glazed in the eye and my train of thought.
 Quick, I’ve got to get it back!